Waiheke Retirement Village

 All units have call buttons that give an immediate 24-hour emergency response.
 Along with this we actively encourage a ‘Neighbourhood Watch’ Programme in the Village.

-Yes, your unit/villa is your own home so, naturally, you can have visitors at any time.
-However, your guests are not allowed to stay with you permanently.
-Your guests may use any of the village facilities during their stay, but they must be considerate of the other residents in the village.
-All guests using the swimming pool or spa must be accompanied by a resident.
+Yes, your unit/villa is your own home so naturally you can have visitors at any time, however, your guests are not allowed to stay with you permanently.
+Two guests can stay for a total of 90 days during a twelve-month period.
+Consent from the Operator is required for longer periods of time.
+Your guests may use any of the village facilities during their stay, provided they are accompanied by the resident they are staying with.

-Village life brings security and freedom to travellers.
-Your apartment is your home, and therefore you may come and go as you please.
-One of the many advantages of living at Remuera Rise is that you can go on holiday for a week, a month, or a year, with peace of mind – knowing that your home will be secure and maintained while you are away.
+We will ensure your home is looked after.
+It is your own home and therefore you may come and go as you please.
+One of the many advantages of Village living is that you can go on holiday for a week, a month, or a year, with the peace of mind of knowing that your home will be secure and maintained.
+All we ask is that you advise us of any extended period of absence or of any change of plans you may make while you are away.

 The Retirement Villages Act 2003 requires each village to observe a Code of Practice which sets out minimum standards around how the Village operates.